 The vision continues to evolve, most recently with the opening of a new theater in the Gaia Building in Berkeley’s thriving art district and in its developing relationships with other Bay Area theaters to present Marsh productions which include the Luther Burbank Center in Santa Rosa, the Dance Palace in Point Reyes, and the Sonoma Community Center.

 So why is it called The Marsh?
 The name, The Marsh, a breeding ground for new performance, came out of several months Stephanie Weisman spent living in a house on stilts on the Delaware Bay.
 The teeming interplay of the marsh terrain and its vast fecundity seemed a perfect metaphor.

 For more information, Click Here.

 A Fatal Step

 The Marsh presents A Fatal Step.
 The Outrageous one-woman Noir by Jill Vice.
 When Sarah’s footing with her handsome podiatrist is undermined by an archrival, she takes drastic steps to keep her man.
-Playing at The Marsh, San Francisco January 18 to March 3, 2018.
+Playing at The Marsh, San Francisco through April 28, 2018.
 For tickets, Click Here.